Live preview fragment shaders in the Atom editor, with

 Make sure you install language-glsl for syntax highlighting.

-The following default uniforms are included, no need to add these into your
+The following default uniforms are available to your shader.

-uniform vec2 iResolution; // size of the previewuniform vec2 iMouse; // cursor in normalized coordinates [0, 1)uniform float iGlobalTime; // clock in seconds
+uniform vec2 u_resolution; // size of the previewuniform vec2 u_mouse; // cursor in normalized coordinates [0, 1)uniform float u_time; // clock in seconds

 Textures can be loaded by defining a uniform with a comment containing the path to the file.
 The syntax is:

 uniform sampler2D inThisDirectory; // foo.jpguniform sampler2D inOtherDirectory; // ../other_textures/bar.pnguniform sampler2D withAbsolutePath; // /Users/ford/textures/blah.bmp

 If the shader fails to compile, the tab and line number will subtly highlight in red.

 If enabled in the package settings, a notification will show the error message: